Marketing Cloud, Trailhead...

 Issue tracking system (ITS)

 A software application that allows a company to follow the progress of every problem until it's resolved.
-Issues (which can be anything from customer questions to technical bugs) can be tracked by priority, owner, or a customised criteria.
-Also known as a helpdesk ticketing system.
+Issues (which can be anything from customer questions to technical bugs) can be tracked by priority, owner, or a customized criteria.
+Also known as a helpdesk ticketing system

 Key performance indicator (KPI)